 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, the Bank of England reported total carbon emissions of approximately 78,919,000 kg CO2e.
-This figure includes Scope 1 emissions of about 2,186,000 kg CO2e, which arise from mobile combustion, fugitive emissions, and stationary combustion.
-Notably, the Bank's Scope 2 emissions were reported as zero, indicating no emissions from purchased electricity.
-The Bank's Scope 3 emissions totalled around 57,000,000 kg CO2e, with significant contributions from capital goods (about 10,703,000 kg CO2e), business travel (approximately 3,874,000 kg CO2e), and employee commuting (about 3,234,000 kg CO2e).
-In 2023, the Bank's total emissions were approximately 99,291,000 kg CO2e, with Scope 1 emissions at about 2,229,000 kg CO2e and Scope 3 emissions reaching around 15,046,000 kg CO2e.
-This indicates a notable reduction in total emissions from 2023 to 2024.
-The Bank of England has committed to achieving net-zero carbon emissions across all scopes by 2040, as part of its long-term strategy initiated in 2016.
-This commitment reflects the Bank's proactive approach to addressing climate change and reducing its carbon footprint from physical operations.
+This figure includes Scope 1 emissions of about 2,186,000 kg CO2e, which comprise mobile combustion (28,000 kg CO2e), fugitive emissions (186,000 kg CO2e), and stationary combustion (2,143,000 kg CO2e).
+Notably, the Bank did not report any Scope 2 emissions from purchased electricity.
+Scope 3 emissions totalled around 57,000,000 kg CO2e, with significant contributions from capital goods (10,703,000 kg CO2e), business travel (3,874,000 kg CO2e), and employee commuting (3,234,000 kg CO2e).
+In 2023, the Bank's total emissions were approximately 99,291,000 kg CO2e, with Scope 1 emissions at about 2,229,000 kg CO2e and Scope 3 emissions reaching around 73,000,000 kg CO2e.
+The Bank's emissions have fluctuated over the years, with a notable decrease from 2023 to 2024.
+Despite these emissions figures, the Bank of England has not set specific reduction targets or initiatives as part of its climate commitments.
+The absence of documented reduction targets suggests a need for further action in aligning with industry standards for climate accountability.
+The Bank's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate strategy.

 Access structured emissions data, company-specific emission factors, and source documents